-The fund's portfolio turnover rates for the fiscal year ended May 31, 2025 and for the period from September 26, 2023 (commencement of operations) to May 31, 2024, were 25% and 20%, respectively.
+The fund's portfolio turnover rates for the fiscal years ended May 31, 2025 and 2024 were 34% and 22%, respectively.
 Variations in turnover rates are due to changes in trading activity during the period.
-The portfolio turnover rate would equal 100% if each security in the fund's portfolio were replaced once per year.
+The portfolio turnover rate would equal 100% if each security in a fund's portfolio were replaced once per year.